 What is the standard response time of a constable when dispatched during our contracted patrol period?

 Response times are usually a few minutes to 10 minutes, far faster than on-duty HPD officers (which could take 30 minutes to hours.
 After contracted hours – response time depends on the neighboring contracts and if they have an available deputy to dispatch.

 What is the benefit of constable versus a private security patrol?

 Our deputy is a certified law enforcement officer who wears a badge, carries a gun and has the ability to make arrests and issue tickets.

 What is the Vacation Watch program?

 The vacation watch program lets the deputy know you will be away.
 He will check on your house during that time, making sure doors and windows are secure.
 Our deputy while on duty only performs vacation watches.
 No neighboring contracted deputies can perform our watches.
-Members can request the form from director Marla Niksch via email to email@example.com.
+Members can request the form via email to email@example.com.
 The form is a fillable pdf format.
 Members should fill it out, save it, then email back to RACS for processing.
 Please allow five days for the watch to be active.

 Should RACS members have their alarm system call the Constable Dispatch?